Should Europe be scared of Italy's populists?

 And what happens in Italy matters.

-This is not tiny Greece we're talking about.
-Italy is the third-largest economy in the Eurozone.
+This is not Greece we're talking about.
+Italy is the third-largest economy in the eurozone.

-And although both Five Star and the League Party have backed away from earlier promises to hold a referendum on withdrawing Italy from the single currency, they could put the proposal back on the table at any time.
+And although both Five Star and The League have backed away from earlier promises to hold a referendum on withdrawing Italy from the single currency, they could put the proposal back on the table at any time.
 The threat of that referendum would hang in the air as long as they remained in government.

 Off-putting for investors.
-Destabilising for the whole Eurozone.
+Destabilising for the whole eurozone.
+And the EU as a whole.

 So might Italy leave the EU altogether?